cmd-stream/cmd-stream-go/README.md

 // interface.
 type ServerCodec struct{}

-// Encode is used by the server to send results to the client. func (c ServerCodec) Encode(result base.Result, w transport.Writer) ( err error) {...}
+// Encode is used by the server to send results to the client.
+If Encode fails
+// with an error, the server closes the connection. func (c ServerCodec) Encode(result base.Result, w transport.Writer) ( err error) {...}

-// Decode is used by the server to receive commands from the client. func (c ServerCodec) Decode(r transport.Reader) (cmd base.Cmd[Calculator], err error) {...}
+// Decode is used by the server to receive commands from the client.
+If Decode
+// fails with an error, the server closes the connection. func (c ServerCodec) Decode(r transport.Reader) (cmd base.Cmd[Calculator], err error) {...}